golemparts/rppal/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Minimum rustc version](https://img.shields.io/badge/rustc-v1.45.0-lightgray.svg)](https://blog.rust-lang.org/2019/12/19/Rust-1.45.0.html)

 RPPAL provides access to the Raspberry Pi's GPIO, I2C, PWM, SPI and UART peripherals through a user-friendly interface.
 In addition to peripheral access, RPPAL also offers support for USB to serial adapters.

 The library can be used in conjunction with a variety of platform-agnostic drivers through its `embedded-hal` trait implementations.
+Both `embedded-hal` v0.2.6 and v1.0.0-alpha.4 are supported.

 RPPAL requires Raspberry Pi OS or any similar, recent, Linux distribution.
 Both `gnu` and `musl` libc targets are supported.
 RPPAL is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, 4B, CM, CM 3, CM 3+, CM 4, 400, Zero and Zero W. Backwards compatibility for minor revisions isn't guaranteed until v1.0.0.